-A set of house plans can vary greatly.
-The number of sheets and details are directly connected to the amount of control that a building designer exerts on a design project.
+A set of architectural house plans can vary greatly.
+The number of sheets and details are directly connected to the amount of control that a building designer exerts.
 The more control that a designer wants, the more detailed a set of drawings will be.
 There are typically three distinguishable sets of architectural house plans and three ways in which they are developed.
-The first type is the home builder plan set and it is followed second by what are commonly known as stock house plans.
+The first type is the home builder plan set.
+It is followed second by what are commonly known as stock house plans.
 The third and last type is the custom home plan set.
 All three have their purpose and serve a particular audience.

 Home Builder Plan Set

-A builders set is generally used for professional home builders who only need the basic or bare necessities in a set of house plans.
+A home builder plan is used by home builders who only need a bare minimum set of house plans.
 This generally includes the elevations, floor plans, foundation plans, and roof plan.
 It may include a typical wall detail or two as well.
-It is very basic and the residential building designer has no control over the final outcome in terms of interior or exterior architectural detailing.
-Most builders have their professional network in place to fill in the missing pieces of the plan set to bring it up to par for submitting to the building department.
+It is very basic and the residential building designer has no control over the final outcome of the architectural detailing.
+Most builders have their professional network to fill in the missing pieces of the plan set.
+They bring the plans up to par for submitting to the building department.
 Some building departments will except this type of plan package and grant a residential building permit; however, it is rare and also depends on the department requirements.
 Sheets in this blueprint set can total as little as three.

 Stock House Plan Set

-Stock plans are the most common blueprint package on the plan selling market.
-They generally carry enough imformation to be considered a permit ready set.
+Stock house plans are the most common blueprint package on the plan selling market.
+Also referred to as designer house plans, they generally carry enough information to be considered a permit ready set.
 In addition to the normal things included in the home builder plan set, more construction details are added.
 These include full or partial wall sections, building sections, and other misc details that may be needed to help explain an unusual construction method of the home.
 Some plans may also include kitchen and bath interior elevations or other interior elevation details.
 Sheets in the home plan package can also be as little as three depending on the size of the house, the method in which the plans are drawn, and the amount of detail included.
 However, the average tends to be anywhere from four to eight sheets.

 In general, most stock house plans will include a combination of some of the above, but not all of the above.
-Details are kept to a minimum so if a person wants to modify house plans, the services could remain feasible and affordable.
-In some cases, these plan types are conversions of custom home designs, but the more likely case is that these designs are conceived using standards by which a building designer will develop their designer house plans collection.
+Details are kept to a minimum.
+If a person wants to modify house plans, the services could remain feasible and affordable.
+In some cases, these plan types are conversions of custom home designs.
+The more likely case is that these designs are conceived using standards by which a building designer will develop their designer house plans collection.
 This allows for the designer to have a small degree of control over the final outcome of the home when it is built.
-This may be noticable in certain house design ideas, styles, or techniques used by the specific designer.
+Furthermore, it may be noticeable in certain house design ideas, styles, or techniques used by the specific designer.

 Custom Home Plan Set